 In-School Restriction (ISR) is housed at the High School.
 The atmosphere in the In School Restriction room is very structured.
 The student remains in the restriction room the entire day and is assigned to a study booth.
-Students are expected to do school and/school-related work.
-The student will receive full credit for schoolwork completed.
+Students are expected to do school and/related work.
 Hot lunch can be purchased or the student may carry a sack lunch.
 The students will be given a copy of the following ISR rules daily: